The IVA Insolvency Register

 The Individual Insolvency Register (IIR) is a publically searchable database containing records of individual insolvencies – bankruptcies, Debt Relief Orders (DROs), and IVAs.
 The register can be accessed online and searched by name.

-The IIR can be a useful source of information for employers, landlords, or credit reference agencies.
+The isolvency register can be a useful source of information for employers, landlords, or credit reference agencies.

-Landlords might search the register to see whether potential tenants have had trouble paying debts in the past.
+Landlords might search the insolvency register to see whether potential tenants have had trouble paying debts in the past.
 This could be a useful indicator of how likely they are to manage monthly rent payments.
 If a potential tenant has been insolvent in the past, the landlord might decide to ask for advance payment, or for the tenant to have a guarantor for example.

-Because credit reference agencies have access to the register, having an IVA will have an impact on your credit score, hence your access to further credit.
+Because credit reference agencies have access to the insolvency register, having an IVA will have an impact on your credit score, hence your access to further credit.
 If credit reference agencies see that you have had trouble repaying your debts in the past, they are likely to reduce your score, which can make borrowing more challenging.

 With any debt solution, though, you can rebuild your credit score over time, and worrying about your credit score should not put you off seeking help with your debts.

 What Details Appear on the IVA insolvency register?